DrChainsaw/neuralODE4j/README.md

 NOTE: This is very much a work in progress and given that I haven't touched a differential equation since school chances are that there are conceptual misunderstandings.

+The performance of the MNIST example is in line with the results presented in the paper, but given the simplicity of that dataset this is no guarantee of correct implementation.

 ## Getting Started

 GIT clone and run with maven or in IDE.